innovyze/Open-Source-Support/02 InfoAsset Manager/01 Ruby/README.md

 2. Create an Action which points at the `test.rb` script.
 3. Copy paste the code you are testing from GitHub into this file using a plain-text editor.
 4. Run it in IAM in a relevant network using: **Network** > **Run Ruby Script...**.

+## IExchange scripts
+Scripts with `IE` within the name are designed to be run using InfoAsset Exchange.
+The Exchange applications are run by running the IExchange program from the command line with suitable arguments.
+The two required arguments are the script name and the application code.
+Relative paths are permitted for the script names but if you are running a script from the current working directory then this follows the convention (inherited from the ‘normal’ Ruby program) of requiring the script name to be preceded by ./

+The application code for InfoAsset Exchange is: 'IA' (or 'IN').

+e.g.
+**"C:\Program Files\Innovyze Workgroup Client 11.0\IExchange.exe" "c:\temp\script.rb" IA**
+**"C:\Program Files\Innovyze Workgroup Client 11.0\IExchange.exe" "./script.rb" IA**
+**"C:\Program Files\Innovyze Workgroup Client 11.0\IExchange.exe" "\\server\dir\script.rb" IA**

+The command line can be written into a `.bat` file using a text editor, to allow quick running of the referenced script.